senthilnathant/tools-ch340b-configuration/README.md

 The configuration data such as Vendor ID, Product ID, Product Name, Serial Number can be read / modified and written to the CH340B chip.
 This application requires .Net Framework 4.7.2 or above.

-This is a free software provided under MIT License.
+This is a free and open source software provided under MIT License.